Cadiz, Spain - Past and Present

 Once upon a time the city of Cádiz held all of the trade with the old world (coming from the Americas) and with that brought great responsibilities and inspired stories.
 The port with its crenellated sea walls and chunky forts is heavily reminiscent of the Havana in Cuba or San Juan in Puerto Rico.

-We went to Cádiz by crossing the Guadalete river with a catamaran from the fishermen's port town of El Puerto de Santa María.
+You can reach Cádiz by crossing the Guadalete river with a catamaran from the fishermen's port town of El Puerto de Santa María.
 A lot of history buffs work on excavating the truths about this ancient city.
 It is said that the true city of Cádiz is underwater and is the so-called lost city of Atlantis that we have all been hearing about for ages.
-Depending on your resources, this is said to be the centre of the Atlantean empire as countless other cities (suspected submerged cities) have been picked up by satellites further north near the Doñana National Park, a natural reserve close by.
+Depending on your resources, this is said to be the centre of the Atlantean empire as countless other cities (suspected submerged cities) have been picked up by satellites further north near the Doñana National Park, a natural reserve closer to Sanlucar de Barrameda.

 Cádiz is considered to be the oldest continuously inhabited settlement in Europe, dating well past the legends of ancient countries as Cyprus, Malta or even Turkey.
 The city, as well as the region of Andalusia, was under Moorish rule between 711 and 1262.
 Spain's first liberal Constitution was signed here in 1812, marking a very important step to making it what it is today.
 Moorish architecture in the city still stands strong and is protected by the city halls and regional government within the province.